jaygazula27/ToggleLEDWithButton-NoHAL/README.md

-# ToggleLEDWithButton
+# ToggleLEDWithButton-NoHAL
 ##### (In progress)
 ---------------------
 This is a simple project with the STM32F407G (DISC1) microcontroller, which I had done for the purposes of learning embedded development.

 There is no usage of the HAL APIs.
 However, similar functionality was implemented in my other [repository](https://github.com/jaygazula27/ToggleLEDWithButton), which did use the HAL APIs.

 ### Description